HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-1 Feed Lines and Connectors.md

 ### Section 4.1: Feed Lines and Connectors

 You've just worked your first transatlantic contact.
-The European station gives you a 5-3 report—readable, but weak.
+The European station gives you a "five by three" report—perfectly readable, but your signal is weak.
 You're running 100 watts into what should be a decent antenna.
 Where did your power go?

 Chances are, a significant chunk never made it past your feed line.